 What You Need to Consider Before Living in a Tent Full Time

-If you are already decided to live in a tent full time, here are the essential things you need to consider.
+If you have already decided to live in a tent full time, here are the essential things you need to consider:

 Food and Water Source

-One of the most important things to consider when living in a tent is where to get food and water.
-Choose a location where there is a readily available source of both.
+One of the most important things to consider when living in a tent is your source of food and water.
+Your food and water source will base on your chosen location.

 How would you prefer bathing or washing your things and equipment?
 Are you just going to stock up some water every few days?
 Would you prefer to set up your tent near the stream?

-If you choose to set up your tent near the stream, then your only worry now is your food, which you can quickly get at the nearest grocery store.
+If you choose to set up your tent near the stream, then your only worry now is your food, which you can quickly get through the nearest grocery store.

 However, while you can always buy food and water, you need to remember that you can’t store large batches of food since you will not have a working kitchen.